 Returned Class Items:

 Lecture exams are never returned to the student.
 They are available for review (15-20min/exam) by appointment for the week following the exam period.
-During the week preceding finals, exams will be made available during assigned lab times for review.
+Exams will be made available during office hours for students for review.

 It is the student’s responsibility to keep all graded materials returned to them (from lecture and lab) until a final grade has been issued for the course and it is determined that there are no errors in that assigned grade (i.e. a miscalculated grade or incorrectly entered grade).
 Any grade discrepancies can only be rectified with proof of the student’s correct scores, which can only be verified with the original graded items.
 Therefore, it is very important that you keep these items until after final grades are posted in case a change is necessary.

 If any student in the class feels that he or she needs accommodation due to a disability, please feel free to discuss this with the instructor early in the term.
 Georgia Highlands College has resources available for students with certain disabilities.
 Accommodations may be made (such as providing materials in alternative formats, assuring physical access to classrooms or being sensitive to interaction difficulties that may be posed by communication and/or learning disabilities) through Student Support Services on all campuses.
 For more information, please contact: Cartersville 678-872-8004; Douglasville and Floyd 706-368-7536; Marietta 678-915-5021; Paulding 678-946-1029.